 An automotive air conditioning system contains a metering device that lowers the pressure of the refrigerant to the evaporator core.
 The (TXV) thermostatic expansion valve and the (FOT) fixed orifice tube are the most common metering device types.

-A fixed orifice tube contains a small brass tube incased in a plastic case with a filter at each end to protect it from any debris in the system.
-It's located between the condenser and the evaporator core.
-It’s usually easy to locate, because the manufacturers' put a crimp in the line to keep the orifice tube from traveling down the tube towards the evaporator core.
+A fixed orifice tube contains a small brass tube encased in a plastic case with a filter at each end to protect it from debris in the system.
+It's in the liquid line between the condenser and the evaporator core.
+It is usually easy to locate because the manufacturers put a crimp in the line to keep the orifice tube from traveling down the tube toward the evaporator core.

-This is because at low speed and idle conditions, the refrigerant is moving through the condenser very rapidly sending high temperature vapor and liquid to the orifice tube.
-Subcooled liquid entering the orifice tube is ideal for flooding the evaporator core of a CCOT, cycling clutch orifice tube system.
+At low speed and idle conditions, the refrigerant rapidly moves through the condenser, sending high-temperature vapor and liquid to the orifice tube.
 Vapor entering the orifice tube will reduce the effectiveness of the refrigerant.
+Subcooled liquid (not vapor) entering the orifice tube is ideal for flooding the evaporator core of a CCOT system.

-With a VOV at idle, a bimetal control spring blocks off one of two ports, reducing the flow of refrigerant and allowing more heat to be removed in the condenser.
-As speeds increase, the valve opens back up allowing maximum flow through the system again.
-This improves performance over a fixed orifice tube at low speeds and idle, while still providing a high level of performance at highway speeds.
+With a VOV at idle, a bimetal control spring blocks off one of two ports, reducing the refrigerant flow and allowing more heat to be removed in the condenser.
+As speeds increase, the valve opens back up, allowing maximum flow through the system again.
+It improves performance over a fixed orifice tube at low speeds and idle while still providing a high level of performance at highway speeds.